JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 ### Struct Type correspondences

-Composite types, aka `struct` in C or `TYPE` in Fortran90 (or `STRUCTURE` / `RECORD` in some variants of F77), can be mirrored in Julia by creating a `type` or `immutable` definition with the same field layout.
+Composite types, aka `struct` in C or `TYPE` in Fortran90 (or `STRUCTURE` / `RECORD` in some variants of F77), can be mirrored in Julia by creating a `struct` definition with the same field layout.

 When used recursively, `isbits` types are stored inline.
 All other types are stored as a pointer to the data.
 When mirroring a struct used by-value inside another struct in C, it is imperative that you do not attempt to manually copy the fields over, as this will not preserve the correct field alignment.
-Instead, declare an immutable `isbits` type and use that instead.
+Instead, declare an `isbits` struct type and use that instead.
 Unnamed structs are not possible in the translation to Julia.

 Packed structs and union declarations are not supported by Julia.